paulstephane/UPLPlayer/README.md

 **[Format a drive in FAT32 using Rufus](./Rufus.pdf)**

-For Windows users, using Foobar2000 you can quickly copy albums to a USB drive.
+For Windows users, using Foobar2000 you can quickly copy albums to a USB drive that and convert them automatically to the format required by the UPL96ETL.

 **[Create cue sheets with Foobar2000](./Foobar.pdf)**